selwynpolit/d9book/book/dtt.md

 > id\|name\|label\|value \"TESTING ONLY: Reset Program Votes/Data\" not
 > found.

-Note.
-This code will do the same thing if you put it in the `ExistingSite` or the `ExistingSiteJavascript` directory however, putting it in the `ExistingSiteJavascript` directory (and deriving the test from `ExistingSiteSelenium2DriverTestBase`) will cause the test to be run against the `Chromedriver` which can handle Javascript and Ajax.
+Note, this code will do the same thing if you put it in the `ExistingSite` or the `ExistingSiteJavascript` directory, however, putting it in the `ExistingSiteJavascript` directory (and deriving the test from `ExistingSiteSelenium2DriverTestBase`) will cause the test to be run against the `Chromedriver` which can handle JavaScript and Ajax.

 ## Data Provider